-Possesses a positive sense of worthiness and an expectation that other people are generally accepting and responsive.
+A securely attached person possesses a positive sense of worthiness and an expectation that other people are generally accepting and responsive.

-Possesses a sense of unworthiness but a positive evaluation of others.
+A preoccupied person possesses a sense of unworthiness but a positive evaluation of others.

 The person protects themselves from anticipated rejection by avoiding close involvement with others.

 The person protects themselves against disappointment by avoiding close relationships and maintaining a sense of independence and invulnerability.